Have you been injured? you may have a case.

 As stated above those are the general rules but there are several factors that determine if the crash goes on your record and how long it will be there.
 If you are not at-fault in causing the crash, it will not appear on your driving record.

-However, if you were you ticketed and convicted of violating the Michigan Vehicle Code (and/or determined to have committed a “civil infraction”), the crash will appear on your driving record.
+However, if you were ticketed and convicted of violating the Michigan Vehicle Code (and/or determined to have committed a “civil infraction”), the crash will appear on your driving record.
 The key is what your conviction or civil infraction is for because the length of time it stays on your driving record will vary based on how serious the underlying conviction or civil infraction was for.

-Want to know more about what happens in a No-Fault accident in Michigan?
-Call for a free consultation with a Michigan Auto Law attorney now
+Did you happen to be injured in a No-Fault accident in Michigan?
+Call Michigan Auto Law now!